We are supported by commissions earned for purchases made through the links in our articles. Learn more.

 What food is good for a dog with heart disease?

-If you have a dog with heart disease, there are certain foods that should be avoided in their diet, namely anything high in fat, sodium, or potassium.
+If you have a dog with heart problems, there are certain foods that should be avoided in their diet, namely anything high in fat, sodium, or potassium.

 What vegetables are good for a dog’s heart?